 If we stick to the same principle, a piano also belongs to this group of musical instruments, which is known as chordophone percussion instruments.

-To make a conclusion, a piano belongs to both groups of instruments.
-As it makes sound through string vibration, it is obviously a string instrument.
+To conclude, a piano belongs to both string and percussion instruments.
+As it makes sound through string vibration, it is a string instrument.

 On the other hand, the way of playing makes it a chordophone percussion instrument.
 Therefore, you won’t be wrong either if you call the piano a string or percussion instrument.

 If you want to sound 100% correct, it would be best to call it both a stringed and percussion instrument.